-Build Marine Rehabilitation Center
+Building A Marine Wildlife Rehabilitation Center

 The Oregon Coast Aquarium is one of three facilities in the Pacific Northwest, and the only in the state of Oregon, authorized to provide critical care to endangered marine wildlife, like sea turtles, northern fur seals and snowy plovers.
 But unfortunately, the Aquarium only has one building—an old, re-purposed warehouse—to do this work.

 To quarantine injured or ill animals, safeguard the Aquarium’s current marine population against disease, and minimize the impact of human contact, the Aquarium will build a new rehabilitation center for staff, veterinarians, and students.
-It will provide critical care to injured, stranded or endangered marine wildlife.
+The Sees-Ha Xwee-Nish Marine Wildlife Rehabilitation Center will provide critical care to injured, stranded or endangered marine wildlife.

 Partnering with institutions of higher learning, wildlife organizations and local veterinarians, the Aquarium provides practical research opportunities and infield learning opportunities for students.
-With the new Marine Rehabilitation Center, we will expand our partnerships with colleges and universities to create greater immersion experiences for interns and veterinary students that will aid in their medical training requirements.
+With the new Sees-Ha Xwee-Nish Marine Rehabilitation Center, we will expand our partnerships with colleges and universities to create greater immersion experiences for interns and veterinary students that will aid in their medical training requirements.

 Your gift of any amount could save the life of a stranded, injured or ill marine animal.

 Sea Otter Observation Leads to Seal Rescue Operation

 Date: Saturday, January 7 Location: Olympic Peninsula, WA state Weather: high winds, heavy rain What began as a sea otter observation excursion turned into a seal rescue operation after Brittany Blades, OCAq’s Curator of Marine Mammals, heard distressed cries nearby. […]Read More

 Tides Turn for Two Stranded Sea Turtles